bilals12/interviewpractice/security_questions.md

 **What are the 6 aggregate functions of SQL?**

 1. `count()`: number of rows matching a criterion

     - eg: `SELECT COUNT(*) FROM Customers;` returns number of customers in table

 2. `sum()`: adds up values in column

     - eg: `SELECT SUM(SaleAmount) FROM Sales;` returns total sales amount from table

 3. `avg()`: average value of specified column

     - eg: `SELECT AVG(Price) FROM Products;` returns average price of products from table

 4. `max()`: highest value

     - `SELECT MAX(Score) FROM TestResults;` returns highest score from table

 5. `min()`: lowest value

     - `SELECT MIN(Score) FROM TestResults;` returns lowest score from table

 6. `group_concat()`:

     - concatenates values from column into a single string, using a delimiter

     - `SELECT GROUP_CONCAT(Name) FROM Employees;` returns single string of employee names concatenated together

 considerations:

 - except for `count(*)`, these functions ignore null values

 - resource-intensive on large datasets

 - often used with `GROUP BY` to aggregate data within specific categories

 ## 5. Tools and Games

-   - What is the difference between nmap -ss and nmap -st?
+**What is the difference between `nmap -ss` and `nmap -st`?**

+- **`nmap -ss`**:

+    - SYN scan aka stealth scan

+    - less intrusive, more discreet

+    - sends a SYN packet (part of TCP handshake process) to target port

+    - if target port is open, responds with SYN-ACK packet

+    - nmap sends RST (Reset) packet, closing connection before handshake is completed

+    - less likely to be logged by IDS (doesn't complete handshake)

+    - faster than `nmap -st`

+    - commonly used for quick, less detectable network recon

+    - requires root/admin privs (involves crafting raw packets)

+- **`nmap -st`**:

+    - TCP Connect Scan

+    - performs full handshake process

+    - nmap attempts to establish complete connection (SYN -> SYN-ACK -> ACK) with target port

+    - port is considered open if connection successfully established, then nmap closes connection

+    - doesn't require root/admin (uses system's TCP stack)

+    - logs on the target system + firewalls will show the connection and detect it

+    - used for more thorough and compliant scan (stealth not a priority)

+    - ideal in environments where user doesn't have privs

-   - How would you filter xyz in Wireshark?
+**How would you filter "xyz" in Wireshark?**

+1. open wireshark + start capture (or open saved .pcap)

+2. apply display filter

+    - write display filter in filter bar at the top

+    - filter for string "xyz" using `data contains "xyz"`

+    - filter will show all packets where data portion contains sequence "xyz"

+3. refining the filter

+    - if you know the specific protocol/context, you can refine the filter

+    - example: `http.request.uri contains "xyz"`

+    - this filters for HTTP requests with URIs containing "xyz"

+4. apply the filter

+    - press `Enter` or click arrow button next to filter bar

+    - wireshark updates packet list to show only those packets matching filter criteria

+5. analyze filtered packets

+    - once filtered, you can click on individual packets to view details and verify

 **What is the difference between tcp dump and FWmonitor?**

 - **tcpdump**:

     - command-line packet analyzer

     - users can capture/display TCP/IP and other packets being transmitted/received over a network

     - captures packets at network interface level

     - can filter traffic to show specific packets

     - can be used on almost all *nix OS

     - go-to tool for network debugging

     - provides detailed information about network packets (source/dest IP address, packet size, timestamp, protocol)

     - lacks UI

     - significant system resources

 - **FWmonitor**:

     - specific to check point firewalls

     - used to inspec and debug traffic passing through check point firewall modules

     - designed to capture and display packets specifically handled by check point firewall processes and components

     - allows admins to see how packets are affected by rules

     - check point firewall centric

     - useful for firewall admins and less for general network troubleshooting

 ## 6. Programming and Code

 **How can Github webhooks (automating workflows for repo events) be used in a malicious way?**

 1. unauthorized webhook creation

     - attacker gains write access to repo (compromised creds or perm misconfigs) and creates webhook

     - webhook points to malicious server

     - when repo triggers webhook (eg: push event), it sends repo data to attacker's server

 2. interception + manipulation of webhook data

     - webhooks not using HTTPS or lacking proper validation can be intercepted

     - attacker could intercept webhook requests, read sensitive data, manipulate payload before it reaches intended destination

 3. DDoS

     - attacker creates multiple webhooks in a repo or access various repos to trigger massive amount of traffic to target server

     - webhooks can be config'd to all trigger simultaneously (eg: common event)

 4. code injection

     - webhook set up to trigger CI/CD pipeline or execute script on server

     - if webhook payload or receiving script is not securely coded, it could be exploited to execute malicious code on server running the CI/CD pipeline

 5. repo data leakage

     - attacker modifies existing webhook to point to a controlled server

     - sensitive repo data sent to attacker whenever webhook triggers

 6.  webhook spamming

     - attacker creates webhooks that trigger on common repo events

     - results similar to DDoS

 mitigations:

     1. control + monitor who has the ability to create/modify webhooks in repos

     2. use HTTPS endpoints for webhooks to encrypted transmitted data

     3. implement signature verification on receiving end of webhook to validate payloads

     4. review + audit webhooks configured in repos

     5. least privilege principle to account/service that handles webhook actions

     6. ensure scripts/process triggered by webhooks do not expose vulns

 **Slack?
 [Referring to Slack security]**

 1. phishing

     - attackers impersonate legit users/orgs within slack

     - send messages containing malicious links/requests for information

 2. malware

     - can be distributed via files/links shared in channels or DMs

     - users can infect their systems unintentionally, and further spread the malware

 3. data leakage

     - compromised accounts can intentionally or accidentally leak data

     - info can be used for espionage, blackmail, public exposure

 4. integration exploits

     - integration with other services/tools can be exploited

     - poorly secured integrations used to gain access to external systems/data

 5. credential theft

     - through social engineering/phishing

 6. MITM

     - if slack is intercepted over unsecured WiFi, it could be vulnerable to eavesdropping

     - attackers can potentially intercept/read messages

 7. ransomware/extortion

 8. bot-based attacks

 mitigations:

     1. user awareness/education

     2. secure integrations

     3. channel monitoring

     4. strong authentication

     5. use slack over secure, encrypted networks

     6. regular audits

     7. control file sharing

-7. Compliance
+## 7. Compliance

-Can you explain SOC 2?
-What are the five trust criteria?
+**Can you explain SOC 2 (Service Organization Control 2)?
+What are the five trust criteria?**

+- specifically intended for service providers storing customer data in the cloud

+- ensures information security measures are in line with today's cloud env requirements

+- developed by AICPA (American Institute of CPAs)

+- SOC 2 reports based on AICPA's Trust Services Criteria

+    - Type I: evaluates suitability of design of controls at specific moment in time

+    - Type II: examines operational effectiveness of these controls over a period (typically 6 months)

+- trust criteria:

+    1. security

+        - protection of system resources against unauthorized access

+        - security controls prevent potential system abuse, theft, unauthorized removal of data, misuse of software, improper alteration, disclosure of information

+    2. availability

+        - accessibility of system, products, services as stipulated by contract or SLA (Service Level Agreement)

+        - does not focus on functionality/usability but addresses availability of system

+    3. processing integrity

+        - whether system achieves its purpose (i.e. delivers the right data at the right price at the right time)

+        - focuses on completeness, validity, accuracy, timeliness, authorization of system processing

+    4. confidentiality

+        - data designated as confidential and how it's protected

+        - applies to data intended to be restricted to a certain group of individuals/orgs (business plans, intellectual property, internal price lists, sensitive financial information)

+    5. privacy

+        - collection, use, retention, disclosure, disposal of personal information in conformity with an org's privacy notice and principles consistent with AICPA's GAPP (Generally Accepted Privacy Principles)

+        - system's collection of personal information, how it's used, who it's shared with, how it's disposed of/anonymized

+- customizable to business needs

-What is the difference between Governance, Risk, and Compliance?
+**What is the difference between Governance, Risk, and Compliance?**

+- **governance**

+    - set of processes, policies, laws, and institutions that define the structure by which companies are directed + managed

+    - balancing interests of a company's stakeholders

+    - elements:

+        - corporate strategy

+        - leadership + organization

+        - corporate policies + standards

+    - ensures org activities are aligned with business goals, conducted transparently + ethically, adhere to the law

+- **risk**

+    - identifying, assessing, controlling threats to an org's capital/earnings

+    - risks can stem from a variety of sources (financial uncertainties, legal liabilities, strategic management errors, accidents, natural disasters)

+    - elements:

+        - risk assessment

+        - risk mitigation

+    - ensures org understands/mitigates risks associated with its activities

+- **compliance**

+    - conforming to stated requirements

+    - adhering to laws, policies, regulations, contractual obligations

+    - elements:

+        - regulatory compliance

+        - policy compliance

+    - org operates in legal/ethical manner + meets its external statutory/regulatory requirements

 # Intermediate Level